 Finally, we turn to our less trade result, Proposition 3.
-We can reuse the above mentioned fact that quantity constraints on the demand side can never increase supply to derive the following insight: If the unconstrained supply of a scarce good h under the fixed price is lower than under the Walrasian price (which can be written as $\hat{x}h^h \geq x_h^{h,}$), then in every FPE the total amount traded of this good must be lower than in the Walrasian equilibrium.
+We can reuse the above mentioned fact that quantity constraints on the demand side can never increase supply to derive the following insight: If the unconstrained supply of a scarce good h under the fixed price is lower than under a Walrasian price, then in every FPE the total amount traded of this good must be lower than in this Walrasian equilibrium.
 In that sense, Proposition 3 extends to preferences that are not quasi-linear.
 Notice, however, that this insight is no longer generally valid, when we relax the assumption of additive separable preferences and therefore admit that the marginal rate of substitution between two goods depends on the consumption level of a third good.
 In that case, quantity constraints on the demand side can increase supply (consider, e.g., two complementary goods) and examples where trade volume of certain goods is higher in a FPE than in the Walrasian equilibrium can be constructed.